tduyng/tduyng.github.io/content/blog/rust-webp-transform/index.md

 I had a chance to talk with my colleague [Raphaël Tho Vo](https://github.com/thovo), who gave a presentation on optimising web performance.
 [Raphaël](https://github.com/thovo) mentioned that many people don’t realise how much image size and format can effect the web performance.
 Large image files can slow down a website significantly, affecting user experience.

 Raphaël explained that we can improve performance by using better image formats.
-He mentioned several modern formats like [AVIF, WebP, MozJPEG, OxiPNG, and JPEG 2000](https://www.smashingmagazine.com/2021/09/modern-image-formats-avif-webp/).
+He mentioned several modern formats like [AVIF, WebP, JPEG 2000](https://www.smashingmagazine.com/2021/09/modern-image-formats-avif-webp/).
 Among these, AVIF and WebP are the most supported by web browsers today.

 Inspired by Raphaël’s advice,  I decided to take a closer look at my website's performance.
 I host my site on GitHub, using [Zola](https://www.getzola.org/), a static site engine, along with the [Tabi](https://github.com/welpo/tabi) theme.
 This theme is beautifully designed and well-coded.